ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/mutations.md

 union UpdateUserNameError = UserNameTakenError | InvalidUserNameError
 ```

-There are three ways to map an exception to a GraphQL error.
+There are three ways to map an exception to a user error.

 1. Map the exception directly
 2. Map with a factory method (`CreateErrorFrom`)
 3. Map with a constructor

-> Note: You can use AggregateExceptions to return multiple errors
+> Note: You can use AggregateExceptions to return multiple errors at once.

 ### Map exceptions directly

-The quickest way to define a GraphQL Error, is to map the exception directly into the graph.
+The quickest way to define a user error, is to map the exception directly into the graph.
 You can just annotate the exception directly on the resolver.
-If the exception is thrown and reaches the middleware, the middlware will catch the exception and rewrite it to the error payload.
+If the exception is thrown and is caught in the error middleware, it will be rewritten into an user error that is exposed on the mutation payload.

 > The name of the exception will be rewritten. `Exception` is replaced with `Error` to follow the common GraphQL naming conventions.